dymarczykm1/dymarczykm1/README.md

 My finance folder is filled with random ideas or code I found and tinkered with about math/finance for idea generation.
 I unfortunately cannot share any real world trading.

-My Emacs setup is for the non-technical user (such as myself) to hopefully help someoene else who was searching the internet non-stop with questions that they had.
+My Emacs setup is for the non-technical user (such as myself) to hopefully help someone else who was searching the internet non-stop with questions that they had.

 ## Emacs Basic Setup
 These changes should be dropped into the .emacs file.